ORLADEYO- berotralstat hydrochloride capsule ORLADEYO- berotralstat hydrochloride pellet

 8.4 Pediatric Use

-The safety and effectiveness of ORLADEYO for prophylaxis to prevent attacks of hereditary angioedema have been established in pediatric patients aged 12 and older.
-Use of ORLADEYO in this population is supported by evidence from an adequate and well-controlled study (Trial 1) that included adults and a total of 6 adolescent patients aged 12 to <18 years of age.
-The safety profile and attack rate on study were similar to those observed in adults [see Adverse Reactions (6.1), Clinical Pharmacology (12.3), and Clinical Studies (14)].
-An additional 10 adolescent patients aged 12 to <18 years were enrolled in the open-label study (Trial 2).
+The safety and effectiveness of ORLADEYO for prophylaxis to prevent attacks of hereditary angioedema have been established in pediatric patients aged 2 and older.
+The use of ORLADEYO in pediatric patients aged 12 to <18 years with HAE is supported by evidence from an adequate and well-controlled trial (Trial 1) that included adults and a total of 6 pediatric patients aged 12 to <18 years.
+The safety profile and attack rate in the study were similar to those observed in adults [see Adverse Reactions (6.1), Clinical Pharmacology (12.3), and Clinical Studies (14)].
+An additional 10 pediatric patients aged 12 to <18 years were enrolled in the open-label study (Trial 2).

 8.5 Geriatric Use